About the Plan

 Community Engagement Phase 2 - Spring 2025

-During this phase, we will preview draft recommendations and give you the chance to weigh in.
+During this phase, we previewed draft recommendations and gave community members the chance to weigh in.

 -